WNBA draft: Players selected

 There are no restrictions on what part of the world the players come from (though under varying rules, international players have been subject to tighter age restrictions within the draft than college players).
 However, college sports governing bodies, most notably the NCAA, prohibit players from competing in professional leagues simultaneously with their college eligibility.
 Once the player has joined the WNBA, she is eligible to participate in overseas leagues during the WNBA offseason (many WNBA players play in Europe, Australia, or more recently China).

 First picks

 Dena Head is the oldest No. 1 draft pick (she was 27 years old), having graduated from the University of Tennessee in 1992 and the first player ever drafted to the WNBA.
 Lauren Jackson is the youngest No. 1 draft pick, being drafted at the age of 19.
-As of 2012, six first picks have gone on to win WNBA Championships, with 12 rings among them.
-In the seventeen seasons that the WNBA has been in existence, eight No. 1 draft picks have helped lead their teams to a playoff berth in their rookie year.
+As of 2022, of the 25 championship teams in WNBA history, seventeen of them have had at least one No. 1 overall pick on its roster - from Tina Thompson with the Houston Comets in 1997 to Candace Parker with the Chicago Sky in 2021.